 Have you ever played hopscotch?
 It’s a fun game where you hop on numbered squares.
-Normally hopscotch only has 10 squares.
-But what if you played hopscotch with thousands and thousands of squares?
-That’s what some college kids in Georgia did, making the world’s longest hopscotch game.
-They used wooden frames dipped in paint to make the squares, instead of drawing each one in chalk.
-The course stretched for more than 4 miles.
-And it took more than 2 hours to hop the whole thing – much more than a hop, a skip and a jump!
+Normally hopscotch has only 10 squares.
+But some college kids in Georgia made the world’s longest hopscotch course with thousands of squares!
+To build it quickly, they used wooden frames dipped in paint instead of drawing squares with chalk.
+The course stretched for more than 4 miles, and it took more than 2 hours to hop the whole thing!

 Wee ones: A square has 4 sides.
 Can you name a shape with 1 less side than that?

 Little kids: If you land on your right foot in the 1st square, your left foot in the 2nd square, and keep that pattern up, what foot lands on the 8th square?
 Bonus: If you can finish the 4-mile hopscotch in 2 hours, how many miles can you hop in 4 hours (if you don’t get tired and slow down)?

 Big kids: 1 mile is 5,280 feet long.
 If there’s one 1-foot square every 2 feet, would a 1-mile long course have more than 2,000 squares?
 Bonus: Sometimes 2 squares are in the same row.
 If there are exactly 12,000 squares in the course, and 1/4 of them are doubled up in rows, how many total rows of singles and doubles does the course have?